yourbase/yb/README.md

 `yb update`

+# Using non-stable ersions:

-You can pick other channels by using `-channel`:
+You can change yb to other channels by using `-channel`:

 `yb update -channel=preview`

+Currently, the _inner_ yb that runs inside the build container will use the stable channel by default.
+To change that, set the environment variable `YB_UPDATE_CHANNEL=unstable` before running yb.

 # Contributing